innonymous/compose/README.md

 ## Quick start

 We alreay pushed Innonymous to production: https://innonymous.tk/ **(We DO NOT accept any responsibility for the content of the site.
-Anyone and anything can write)**
+Anyone can write abything)**